Illegal immigration: Europe

-Citizens within The EU is an economic and political partnership between 28 European countries that together cover much of the European continent.
+EU countries that are not members of the Schengen Agreement are still committed to allow lawful entry by citizens of EU countries; however, they may exercise border control at their discretion.
+Citizens within the EU is an economic and political partnership between 28 European countries that together cover much of the European continent.
 A citizen of an EU member state has the right to seek employment within any other member state.
 The Schengen Agreement does not regulate treatment of persons who enter the Schengen Area illegally.
 This is therefore left to the individual states, and other applicable international treaties and European case law.
 Illegal immigration to Schengen and to Europe in general was increasing sharply since approximately early 2014.